winkelhock/AAE1001_25_Group_5/readme.md

 _(An image showing final code analysis results, VS Code, Author's own)_

+Through the help of GenAI, we were able to correct our coding procedures, ensuring cleaner outputs and more efficient prompt methods to go about the task, generating optimum results.

 ## 5. Task 3
 <a href="task3.py"><strong>Task 3 Code</strong></a>
 #### Introduction